Southern New England Cooperative Ventless Trap Survey

 Lobster Tagging Survey:

-In conjunction with the ventless trap survey within the RI/MA wind energy area, a lobster tagging program will be implemented to determine the seasonal movement patterns and habitat use of lobsters.
-From May - November, 3,000 lobsters will be tagged with t-bar tags that allow for monitoring of broad scale lobster movements.
-Additionally, 100 lobsters will be equipped with acoustic tags that allow for more detailed, continuous tracking of lobster movements.
-Recoveries of tagged lobsters will be made by the sea samplers and monetary reward systems are in place to promote tag reporting by commercial lobstermen.
+In conjunction with the ventless trap survey within the RI/MA wind energy area, a lobster tagging program was implemented to determine the seasonal movement patterns and habitat use of lobsters.
+From May - November 2018, 3,000 lobsters were tagged with t-bar tags that allow for monitoring of broad scale lobster movements.
+Additionally, 29 lobsters were equipped with acoustic tags that allow for more detailed, continuous tracking of lobster movements.
+Recoveries of tagged lobsters are made by sea sampling teams and monetary reward systems are in place to promote tag reporting by commercial lobstermen.

 TAGGED LOBSTER REPORTING: